 Definitions and Distinctions

 At its core, alliteration involves the repetition of initial consonant sounds in closely connected words.
 The key element here is the sound, not necessarily the letter.
-For example, "phone" and "phrase" alliterate because they both start with the /f/ sound, even though they are spelled differently.
+As an example, "phone" and "phrase" alliterate because they both start with the /f/ sound, even though they are spelled differently.

 Historical Context

 Alliteration has a long and rich history, dating back to ancient oral traditions.
-In many cultures, before the widespread use of writing, stories and poems were passed down through generations by word of mouth.
+Because of that, in many cultures, before the widespread use of writing, stories and poems were passed down through generations by word of mouth.
 Alliteration, along with other mnemonic devices, helped people remember and recite these complex narratives.

 Old English poetry, such as Beowulf, heavily relied on alliteration as its primary structural element.
-Instead of rhyme, lines were connected by the repetition of consonant sounds, creating a strong rhythmic pulse.
-For example, a line might contain three words that all begin with the same sound, drawing the listener's ear and aiding in memorization.
+This leads to instead of rhyme, lines were connected by the repetition of consonant sounds, creating a strong rhythmic pulse.
+As an example, a line might contain three words that all begin with the same sound, drawing the listener's ear and aiding in memorization.

 Even after the advent of writing, alliteration continued to be a prominent feature of literature.
 From Shakespeare to modern poets, writers have used alliteration to add emphasis, create mood, and enhance the overall aesthetic appeal of their work.